CristianAlvarez-b/AREP-Lab4/README.md

 # AREP-Lab4
-# Web Server with IoC Framework in Java
+# Workshop on modularization with virtualization and Introduction to Docker

 ## Overview